Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 How to Buy Contacts for Myopia Online

-Before ordering contacts for myopia online, confirm that the lens matches your current prescription, replacement schedule, and vision needs.
+Before you order contacts for myopia online, confirm that the lens matches your current prescription, replacement schedule, and vision needs.
 Review the following details to avoid ordering the wrong product or supply:

 • Exact product name and manufacturer